DOI10.47051/GLZT9665

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..5 Erythrolamprus guentheri is included in this category on the basis of its wide range of distribution, occurrence in protected areas, and presumed stable populations.5 The most important threat to the long-term survival of the species is habitat destruction mostly due to mining and the expansion of the agricultural frontier.
-Individuals of E. guentheri also suffer from direct killing.3 Günther's False-Coralsnakes are often mistaken with venomous snakes and therefore killed on sight.3
+Individuals of E. guentheri also suffer from direct killing.3 Günther’s False-Coralsnakes are often mistaken for venomous snakes and therefore killed on sight.3

 Distribution of Erythrolamprus guentheri in Ecuador